 Our business is influenced by a range of factors that are beyond our control and difficult or impossible to predict.
 If the market for process optimization software grows more slowly than we anticipate, demand for our products and services could decline and our operating results could be impaired.
 Further, the state of the global economy may deteriorate in the future.
-Our operating results may be adversely affected by unfavorable global economic and market conditions as well as a lessening demand for process optimization software generally.
+Our operating results may be adversely affected by unfavorable global economic and market conditions, including significant volatility in oil prices, as well as a lessening demand for process optimization software generally.

 Customer demand for our products is linked to the strength of the global economy.
-If weakness in the global economy persists, many customers may delay or reduce technology purchases.
+If weakness in the global economy persists, many customers, including those whose businesses are negatively impacted by lower oil prices, may delay or reduce technology purchases.
 This could result in reductions in sales of our products, longer sales cycles, slower adoption of new technologies, increased price competition or reduced use of our products by our customers.
 We will lose revenue if demand for our products is reduced because potential customers experience weak or deteriorating economic conditions, catastrophic environmental or other events, and our business, results of operations, financial condition and cash flow from operations would likely be adversely affected.